Deepomatic/deepocli/README.md

 ## `opencv-python` (-headless) installation takes forever

 Depending on your pip version, it might rebuild it from source.
-We require upgrading pip to >= 19.3.
+19.3 is the minimum supported version
+- Check version with `pip -V`
+- Update with `pip install 'pip>=19.3'`

 ## Window output doesn't work.
 I get a `cv2.error`.